Jeremy Doku Returns to Belgium World Cup Squad After Welcoming Son

 The 24-year-old Manchester City and Belgium winger briefly departed his national team's camp in the United States to fly to London, arriving just in time to stand by his wife Shireen for the birth of their first child, a son named Praise.

-Why did Doku leave camp?
+Why did Doku leave the camp?

 The baby was initially expected to arrive in mid-July, but the early delivery forced an unexpected adjustment to the player's schedule.

-Doku had already been sidelined for Belgium’s 0-0 draw against Iran due to an illness, which made it easier for the team’s medical staff to grant him a green light to make the trans-Atlantic journey.
+Doku had already been sidelined for Belgium’s 0-0 draw against Iran due to illness, which made it easier for the team’s medical staff to grant him a green light to make the trans-Atlantic journey.

 Team doctor Brahim Hacene confirmed that the medical unit handled the logistics smoothly, even arranging for another doctor to accompany the winger on his round trip to ensure his health remained stable.
 With the birth completed, Doku flew straight back to Seattle on Tuesday night to rejoin his teammates.